jontonsoup/tin-foil-hat/README.md

 - Check the original file against the hash that was created during the encryption phase

 ### TODO

+We *think* this system is pretty nifty, but want to talk to people who are experts in go and in crypto to let us know what they think!
+If there is enough interest in the concept, we'd love to make the system robust, and production ready.

 - TLS
-- Node Repuatation system (so that it can be used with untrusted peers)
+- Node Reputation system (so that it can be used with untrusted peers)